 I am a board-certified medical oncologist with clinical and research interests in the field of gastrointestinal malignancies.
 My clinical practice includes care of patients with gastrointestinal cancers, neuroendocrine tumors, and cancers of unknown primary site.
 I am an attending physician on the Gastrointestinal Oncology Service, which I was privileged to lead as Chief from 1991 to 2011.
 I also serve on Memorial Sloan Kettering’s Research Council, which oversees our clinical research portfolio, among other committees.

-My research is focused on upper gastrointestinal cancers, particularly gastroesophageal cancers.
-Our group’s clinical and translational studies are designed to develop a better understanding of the driving factors in the development of gastric and esophagus cancer, particularly on the genomic level.
-Our research suggests that gastric and esophagus cancers are not one disease and that by characterizing the different subtypes, we will be able to develop better prevention, early diagnosis, staging, and treatment strategies.
+My research is focused on upper gastrointestinal cancers, particularly pancreatic and gastroesophageal cancers.
+Our group’s clinical and translational studies are designed to develop a better understanding of the driving factors in the development of these malignancies, particularly on the genomic level.
+Our research suggests that gastroesophageal and pancreas cancers are not one disease and that by characterizing the different subtypes, we will be able to develop better prevention, early diagnosis, staging, and treatment strategies.
+We have established a registry to study inherited BRCA mutation-related pancreas cancer.
 Our translational research includes projects aimed at the identification of new biomarkers, based on molecular profiling of the different subtypes, which could help in choosing the specific treatment for individual patients.
 I have been the Principal Investigator of national phase II and III clinical trials.
-My research has been supported by grants from the National Cancer Institute and the American Cancer Society.
+My research has been supported by grants from the National Cancer Institute, the American Cancer Society, and the Lustgarten Foundation.